raviolli77/machineLearning_breastCancer_Python/int7x_presentation/breast_cancer_report.md

 Not the best picture but this is a good segue into the next step in our *Machine learning* process.

 Here I used a function I created in my python script.
 Refer to `helperFunction.py` to understand the process but I'm setting the minimum of 0 and maximum of 1 to help with some machine learning applications later on in this report.
+Notice that I will use this function only for the visualization of my data set.
+Important to note because if I were to use this transformation, during my machine learning process I would be guilty of the process called, *data leakage*, more on this later in the *neural networks* section.

 ```
 # From helperFunction script
 def normalize_df(frame):